 Student Privacy Act

 Running Start students have the same rights and responsibilities as any other college student.
 All student educational records are maintained according to the Family Educational Rights and Privacy Act of 1974 (FERPA), concerning information that becomes part of the permanent record and governing the conditions of its disclosure.
 Only the student’s name, dates of enrollment, and degrees earned can be released without the student’s authorization.
 If you would like access to your student’s records, they need to grant the Running Start staff permission to talk to you by filling out a FERPA waiver form.
+All college credits earned are posted to the high school transcript, and available for viewing through the school district's Skyward portal.

 Each quarter, students must obtain an Enrollment Verification Form from their high school counselor.
 It needs to be complete and include your signature prior to submitting it two weeks before registration begins.
 Running Start students must be registered by the following dates: